juliodelacruzz/python-api-challenge/README.md

 Create a map that displays a point for every city in the city_data_df DataFrame (5 points)

 Narrow down the city_data_df DataFrame to find your ideal weather condition (5 points)

+Using class recordings, class examples, online resources, and help from my peers, I was able to complete this module.

 For each city in the hotel_df DataFrame, use the Geoapify API to find the first hotel located within 10,000 metres of your coordinates (10 points)